 The British Shorthair is a healthy cat with very few health issues.

-Your vet will run a heart test to check for HCM and his teeth for any dental problems and can help if your cat has issues with his weight
+Your vet will run a heart test to check for HCM and inspect the cat’s teeth for any dental problems.

 Male vs. Female

-In terms of personality, it is thought that the male British Shorthair is a more easygoing and affectionate cat whereas the female might be a little more serious and expect everyone to be on their best behavior.
-However, how your cat was raised and how long he spent time with his mother will be a large factor in his personality as an adult cat.
+In terms of personality, it is thought that the male British Shorthair is a more easygoing and affectionate cat, whereas the female might be a little more serious and expect everyone to be on their best behavior.
+However, how your cat was raised and how long they spent time with their mother will be a large factor in their personality as an adult cat.

 The British Shorthair is a beautiful cat that will be a welcome companion to add to your family.
-He accepts all creatures and humans, great and small, and has the kind of independence that will help those who need to work every day.
-He’s affectionate without being needy and playful without being bonkers.
+They accept all creatures and humans, large and small, and have the kind of independence that will help those who need to work every day.
+They’re affectionate without being needy and playful without being bonkers.
 The British Shorthair might just be the family cat you’ve always been looking for.